 Do you have trouble coming up with ideas for new content?
 Content creation is vital to your online marketing campaign but let’s be honest, it’s tough to come up with fresh and exciting ideas for killer content.

 You can scope out competitors and set up Google Alerts for keywords related to your product or service to get ideas on what the current hot topics are.
 You can also look at what’s trending on social media.
 Those are great tips.
 But what if we dig a little deeper and get a little more strategic about it?
+What if I could give you some ideas for a content creation strategy that will increase sales?

 The first step is identifying your goals and objectives with your content marketing.
 If you are like most site owners, your general objectives would be: